pepsik/Boop/README.md

 comments to posts, ratings(in p), wysiwyg summernote as editor and others that is under the hood.

 This is a training project where I learning some Java frameworks (Spring, SpMVC, Jpa-Hibernate, Jsp, Apache Tiles) and bit js, html, css as front-end of my app.
 I am learning Java, so my front-end will be similar to the trash. (java too but less)

+##Usage